GameFoundry/bsf/Documentation/Manuals/Native/materials.md

 To create a technique call @ref bs::Technique::create "Technique::create" and provide it with:
  - One or multiple passes
  - Supported render API name: Use built-in `RenderAPIAny` to signal that the technique works on any API, or use the render API identifier to signal that it only works on a specific one.
 By default supported identifiers are: `"VulkanRenderAPI"`, `"D3D11RenderAPI"`, `"GLRenderAPI"`, but more can be added via plugins.
-In general those identifiers are returned from @ref bs::RenderAPICore::getName "RenderAPICore::getName".
+In general those identifiers are returned from @ref bs::ct::RenderAPI::getName "ct::RenderAPI::getName".
 Most users should be okay by providing `RenderAPIAny`.
  - Supported renderer name: Use built-in `RendererAny` to signal that the technique works on any renderer, or use the renderer identifier to signal that it only works on a specific one.
 By default the only supported identifier is `"RenderBeast"`, but more can be added via plugins.
-In general those identifiers are returned from @ref bs::Renderer::getName "Renderer::getName".
+In general those identifiers are returned from @ref bs::ct::Renderer::getName "ct::Renderer::getName".
 Most users should be okay by providing `RendererAny`.
  - An optional list of tags that allows renderer to pick which technique to use when rendering objects.
 Can be left empty in most cases.

 For example: